AI Tips March 03, 2026 · Updated March 05, 2026

 Let's keep it honest:

 It can't read the room.
 Jarvis doesn't know when I'm stressed, busy, or not in the mood.
-He'll send me a security alert at 11 PM if he finds one.
-I'm still tuning the "quiet hours" behavior.
+He's getting better at quiet hours (no alerts between 11 PM and 7 AM unless it's actually urgent), but emotional intelligence isn't his strong suit.

 It doesn't replace thinking.
-Jarvis can draft a blog post, but he can't write in my voice perfectly (yet).
-He can research a topic, but the opinions and insights still have to come from me.
+Jarvis can draft a blog post, but the opinions and insights still come from me.
+He can research a topic, organize my inbox, and schedule my meetings — but strategy, creativity, and judgment are still human jobs.
 He's a force multiplier, not a replacement.

 Why I'm Telling You This